-“My mother Tram has just been diagnosed with Alzheimer's.
+“My mother has just been diagnosed with Alzheimer's.
 She made me her representative.
 She’s always been fiercely independent.
 She hopes she’ll be able to make her own decisions for some time yet, with support from me as needed.
-We know the time will eventually come when she’ll need me to make decisions for her.
-We talked about her goals, beliefs, and values.
+We know the time will come when she’ll need me to make decisions for her.
+We talked about her beliefs and values.
 When needed, I can make decisions based on what she would have wanted.”

 “Chella is non-verbal.
-But that doesn’t mean she can’t tell me what she wants.
-Often, I’ll explain Chella’s choices to her by role playing different scenarios.
+But she can tell me what she wants.
+Often, I’ll explain her choices by role playing different scenarios.
 I ask her yes and no questions.
 She’s able to express her wishes by making certain gestures and noises.”

 – Zadie, Vancouver, BC